• Teacher | Storyteller | Coach | Podcaster | Principal, HEFT Creative Strategies | Lover of All Things Book, Run, Gin & Street Art.

 PODCASTER.

-I produce and host This Podcast Will Change Your Life, which was launched in February 2010, focuses on on authors and changemakers from around the country and the world, and was named by Elephant Journal as one of "The 10 Best Podcasts to Help you Change your Life."
-I also produce and co-host The Blank Slate Podcast with Sam Tanios, which focuses on small businesses owwners, the pandemic, being nimble and engaging in a dialog about what’s possible now, where to find hope and what can be accomplished if we work together.
+I produce and host This Podcast Will Change Your Life (300+ episodes and counting), which was launched in February 2010, focuses on authors and changemakers from around the country and the world, and was named by Elephant Journal as one of "The 10 Best Podcasts to Help you Change your Life."
+I produced UPSTATE: The Podcast, a serialized podcast (which includes a range of readers from my personal and professional lives) of my short story collection UPSTATE.
+I also produced and co-hosted The Blank Slate Podcast with Sam Tanios, which focused on small businesses owners, the pandemic, being nimble and engaging in a dialog about what’s possible now, where to find hope, and what can be accomplished if we work together.

 AND.